History Files

 Ritually destroyed sword

-The Taurisci burial site at Zvonimirovo lies midway between Zagreb and Osijek in modern Croatia, and has yielded artifacts dating between the Middle Ages and the third century BC, including this ritually destroyed sword
+The Taurisci burial site at Zvonimirovo lies midway between Zagreb and Osijek in modern Croatia, and has yielded artefacts which can be dated between the Middle Ages and the third century BC, including this ritually destroyed sword

 c.140 - 129 BC